Kingdoms of Amalur: Reckoning: Setting and characters

-Reckoning is set within the world of Amalur; the game's events take place across the Faelands, a land separated into two distinct territories by a great river.
+Reckoning is set within the world of Amalur, with the game's events taking place across the Faelands, a land separated into two distinct territories by a great river.
 All things in the Faelands follow a destined path dictated by the Fate Weave, which can be read and reported by gifted individuals dubbed Fateweavers.
 The current age is referred to as the "Age of Arcana", a time when unknown magic is beginning to manifest.

 Native to the Faelands are the immortal Fae of the Summer and Winter Courts, respectively representing new life and decay.
 Recent arrivals are the mortal races including two tribes of humans, the Ljosalfar and Dokkalfar tribes of the Alfar, and gnomes.
 By the game's opening, the mortal races and Summer Fae are threatened by the Tuatha Deohn, a hostile faction of the Winter Fae worshipping the god Tirnoch who are destined to wipe out all life in the Faelands and spread through Amalur.

 The main protagonist is the Fateless One, a dead person brought back by the Well of Souls−a gnome-made device intended to revive the dead−and consequently severed from the Fate Weave and suffering from amnesia.
 They are revived and aided by the gnome Fomorous Hughes, creator of the Well of Souls.
 They later ally with Agarth, a warrior-turned-Fateweaver who uses drink to cope with knowledge of his death; Alyn Shir, a Dokkalfar assassin and diplomat who knew the Fateless One; and Tilera ap Gwydion, a disillusioned Ljosalfar general leading the mortal resistance against the Tuatha Deohn and their leader Gadflow.